git-hub-albert-guo769/Swift_Bot_LED_Game/README.md

 ## Notes
 - The program simulates hardware (LEDs and robot movements) using console output and `Thread.sleep(...)` calls.
 No external hardware is required.
-- I generated this README by reading the `SimonGame.java` file you uploaded.
-If you'd like, I can:
-  - Save this README into the project directory as `README.md`.
-  - Improve or tailor the README (add screenshots, exact sample input/output from a run you paste here, or produce a GitHub-flavored markdown).